 But let’s not stop at a 42% top rate; as a thought experiment, let’s go all the way.
 A tax policy that confiscated 100% of the taxable income of everyone in America earning over $500,000 in 2006 would only have given Congress an extra $1.3 trillion in revenue.
 That’s less than half the 2006 federal budget of $2.7 trillion and looks tiny compared to the more than $4 trillion Congress will spend in fiscal 2010.
 Even taking every taxable “dime” of everyone earning more than $75,000 in 2006 would have barely yielded enough to cover that $4 trillion.

-Mr. Obama is of course counting on an economic recovery.
+Biden is of course counting on an ongoing economic recovery.
 And he’s also assuming along with the new liberal economic consensus that taxes don’t matter to growth or job creation.
 The truth, though, is that they do.
 Small- and medium-sized businesses are the nation’s primary employers, and lower individual tax rates have been [vital] in allowing them to increase profits and hire more staff.

 The other side of the argument, is that the trickle down effect does not work and that far too much wealth was concentrated amongst the richest Americans, many of whom include CEO’s and other Wall Street executives that got the nation into the current financial crisis.
-Statistics do show a growing inequality amongst Americans and President Obama was elected on his campaign promises to help everyday Americans now and into the future.
-This was indeed reflected in his budget which provided tax cuts (extending the $800/$400 credit in the stimulus plan) to 95% of Americans, improving education grants and making health care more affordable over the long term.
+Statistics do show a growing inequality amongst Americans and President Biden was elected on his campaign promises to help everyday Americans now and into the future.
+This was indeed reflected in his budget which provided tax cuts to 95% of Americans, improving education grants and making health care more affordable over the long term.

 Wherever you stand on the budget, there is little doubt that it represents a huge break, not just with the policies of the past eight years, but with policy trends over the past 30 years.
 If he can get anything like the plan he announced on Thursday through Congress, he will set America on a fundamentally new course.
 This was the opening stanza in Krugman’s NY times Op-Ed piece, in which he went on to conclude that “this budget looks very, very good.”